 The participation of people with mental illness in how they are represented is almost wholly limited to the observations of physicians.
 There isn't much research specifically suggesting that people with mental illness take a more influential role in how they are represented.
 However, when considering the research done by professionals in the field of disability studies, there have been many insights into how researchers should assure people who are differently-abled "a place at the table in making decisions regarding technological delegation" (Slack and Wise 160).
-It is simply not enough for technical communicators to simply assume that they are keeping people who are differently-abled (or ordered) in mind when developing technologies, as that can be problematic on its own.
+Wilson and Lewiecki-Wilson explain that "disability studies seeks to advance the cause of the disabled and promote social change by analyzing the present social formation that contributes to maintain the walls of exclusion" (9).
+Analyzing the present social formation that contribute to exclusion and marginalization plays an important role in the impact technical communicators have in representing people who are differently-abled, like people with mental illness, because this analysis is vital to technical communicators' understanding of how they contribute or counteract that social formation.
+It is simply not enough for technical communicators to assume that they are keeping people who are differently-abled (or ordered) in mind when developing technologies, as that can be problematic on its own.